Updated for 2023

 Written by Ryan Duffy – Attorney, updated on

-You’ll establish a strong foundation for your new business by following these steps.
+Establish a strong foundation for your Mississippi LLC by following these steps.

 Selecting a name for your business is the first step in forming an LLC.

-• Differ from the name of any other business structure registered in the state.
+• Differ from the name of any other business in the state

-You can use the official Mississippi business name search tool on the Secretary of State (SOS) website to verify the availability of your prospective business name.
+Head over to the business name search tool on the Secretary of State (SOS) website.
+Check to see if your prospective business name is available.

 Choose a business name for your LLC

-Complete the Name Reservations Filing form online and pay a $25 reservation fee to hold the name for 180 days.
+Complete the Name Reservations Filing form online.
+Be prepared to pay a $25 reservation fee to hold the name for 180 days.

 Trade Name

-Similar to sole proprietors, LLCs have an option to do business under a name that is different from your LLC’s official legal name.
+LLCs can do business under a name that is different from your LLC’s legal name.
+Some places call this a trade name or doing-business-as (DBA) name.
+Mississippi uses fictitious names.

-To do so, complete the Fictitious Name Registration form online and pay a $25 fee.
+To use a trade name for your Mississippi LLC, you must register it.
+Use the Fictitious Name Registration form and pay a $25 fee.

 Like every other state, Mississippi requires all LLCs to designate a registered agent.

-• The agent must be a Mississippi resident at least 18 years of age or a registered agent service provider that operates within the state.
+• Be a Mississippi resident at least 18 years of age or a registered agent service provider within the state

-In Mississippi, you can be your own registered agent as an individual LLC owner.
-But business owners can’t designate the formed LLC (as a business entity) to serve as a registered agent.
+You can be your own registered agent.
+But business owners can’t use the formed LLC (as a business entity) to serve as a registered agent.
+The registered agent must be an individual, not an entity.

-Typically, hiring a registered agent service in Mississippi costs $100-$150 per year.
+Hiring a registered agent service in Mississippi costs around $100 to $150 per year.

 The previous steps were the groundwork.
-Now comes the “heavy lifting.”
+Now comes the heavy lifting.
+This step establishes the Mississippi LLC legal entity.

 • The name and address of your LLC

-• The LLC’s effective date — this can either be the immediate date if you leave it blank, or a date of your choosing up to 90 days from the filing date
+• The LLC’s effective date (immediate if left blank or any date up to 90 days from filing)

-• The NAICS code that corresponds to your LLC’s business type
+• The NAICS code for your LLC’s business type

-The filing and approval process typically takes 3-5 business days for mailed-in forms — and faster for online submissions.
-MS SOS doesn’t provide any expedited services.
+The approval process takes around 3-5 business days for mailed-in forms.
+Online submissions are faster.
+Mississippi doesn’t provide expedited services.

-The operating agreement will delineate many of the key aspects of your LLC’s operation, such as:
+The operating agreement provides key aspects of your LLC’s operation, such as:

 • The rights, obligations, and responsibilities of the LLC members